realworldocaml/book/other-notes/02-intro.md

 itself a function.

-The types are quickly getting more complicated, and you might at this point ask yourself how OCaml determines the types of a function.
-Roughly speaking, OCaml determines the type of an expression by leveraging what it knows about the elements of the expression, and using those to infer a type for the overall expression.
-This process is called _type-inference_.
-As an example, in `abs_change`, the fact that `abs_diff` takes two integer arguments lets us infer that `x` is an `int`, and that `f` returns an `int`.
+The types are quickly getting more complicated, and you might at this point ask yourself how OCaml determines these types in the first place.
+Roughly speaking, OCaml infers the type of an expression from what it already knows about the types of the elements of that expression through a process called _type-inference_.
+As an example, in `abs_change`, the fact that `abs_diff` takes two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.

 Sometimes, the type-inference system doesn't have enough information to fully determine the concrete type of a given value.
 Consider this